Sjoerd Kuyper: 2010s

 In 2014 Mama Lief Alsjeblieft (For You, Dear Mama) was published, which he wrote together with Margje, and Kwaaie verhalen van liefde (Angry Stories on Love) and De vrienden van Sinterklaas (The Friends of Sinterklaas) and Hotel De Grote L (The Big L Hotel) saw the light of day.
 Kuyper celebrated his fortieth anniversary as a writer in the Ruïne church in Bergen with speeches and readings by friends and a performance by the Bintangs, and on that occasion, he was appointed Officier in de Orde van Oranje-Nassau.
 Hotel De Grote L was to be his greatest success to date: it was filmed, adapted twice for theatre, more than forty thousand copies were sold in the Netherlands, it ended up in the top ten of the CPNB and appeared in ten countries.
-Kuyper still travels to Italy every year to give lectures on the book.
+Kuyper still traveled to Italy every year to give lectures on the book.

 In 2018 there was a break with Lemniscaat Publishers.
 Neither party made any public announcements about the reason.
 Kuyper had occasionally continued to publish books with Hoogland & Van Klaveren - including the poetry collection Mooi leven (Beautiful Life) (2016), with paintings by Margje - and has now definitely made it his publisher, both with his work for young people and with that for adults.
 In March 2019 his youth novel Bizar (Bizarre) appeared.